 - Refrigerate for at least 30 minutes to firm up.
 Cut into small squares, I did a 5×5 grid so 25 balls.

 - Roll each square of the mixture into a ball.
-Roll in cocoa, chopped pecans, coconut, chopped nuts ect. whatever floats your boat.
+Roll in cocoa (use the code STEWARDSHIP for 10% off at that site!), chopped pecans, coconut, chopped nuts ect. whatever floats your boat.

 - Serve straight out of the fridge for a firmer truffle or at room temperature for a soft and slightly sticky one.

 - Need a little help getting healthy food on the table every day?
 Real Plans takes the stress out of meal planning and puts the nourishing food BACK on your table.
 There’s a plan for every diet type, including GAPS, Paleo, AIP, Whole30, vegetarian and more!
 You remain totally in control: use your own recipes, accept theirs, and teach the system what your family likes…Check out how powerful it is here!

 12 thoughts on “Chocolate Gingerbread Truffles Recipe (Dairy-free, Gluten-free)”

 My family has a new favorite holiday treat, and a healthy one at that.
 Thank you so much!

 Glad you like them!
 We are going to make these Christmas Eve and I am excited about it.

 I made these today with my 3 year old!
 They are sooo delicious!!
 She has a ton of food restrictions as well, so these were perfect!
 Thanks for sharing!